THIS is what teachers need right now. This is my work as a coach, and this is what we can all do for each other in this challenging time.

 When I was a new teacher, I learned from Lucy Calkins that there are basically four overall methods to choose from when planning instruction: 1) demonstration, 2) coaching, 3) inquiry, and 4) telling/explaining.
 This four-method framework is useful for thinking about conferring.

 The last post I wrote was about what students will say leads to their growth as writers.
-In that post, I mentioned the data system we use to track their progress, and several people… Continue reading
+In that post, I mentioned the data system we use to track their progress, … Continue Reading A Data System For Tracking Progress

 Four practical priorities for this summer.